keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

     1. Save the changes to that file.

-    1. Now it's time to commit your changes.
-First locally, and then push it to the remote repository.
+    1. Commit your changes and push it to the remote repository.

         ```console
         $ git add .